 Private equity (PE) is capital that is invested into private companies—those that are not publicly traded.
 Similar to VCs, PEs are not loans but will purchase a stake in a company and then draw profit from the increased value of that company when it sells the business.

 Lower middle market refers to the lower end of the middle market segment of the economy by a company’s yearly revenue.
 These are by no means startups, but instead established companies that earn $5 million to $50 million annually.

 Middle Market PE

 As the name indicates, middle market PEs invest in the middle market segment of the economy by companies’ yearly revenue.
 They typically invest somewhere between $50 million and $500 million.

-- Get a large amount of funding without risking high-interest loans.
+- Get a large amount of startup funding without risking high-interest loans.

 - Get the working capital needed.